edwardloo/edwardloo.github.io/_posts/2022-04-13-P9-basics-of-reverberation.md

 > Reverberation time (RT) is defined as the time taken for a sound source level to decay by 60 *dB* afterthe sound source is stopped across frequency bands.
 RT is frequency dependent.

 Sometimes, a change of slope could be observed in a reverberation curve which usually indicates the presence of a [flutter echo](https://www.supawood.com.au/news/architecturally-sound-part-2-how-flutter-echo-impacts-a-space).

 <img src = "https://user-images.githubusercontent.com/79191009/163113860-3db9c66c-1255-4684-812c-15e42a0f6c6b.png" width = 550 height = 400>{: .align-center}

-Figure 3: Example of Reverberation Time Curve with Flutter Echo
+Figure 3: Example of Reverberation Time Curve with Flutter Echo (Source: [1])

 ### Reverberation Time Design Standards